excessively hot and humid; marked by sweating and faintness

 The use of this title prejudices the case of my client: it calls up a picture of the prosecution, astride a white horse, ablaze in the uniform of a militia colonel, with all the forces of right and

 gingerly toward DRUMMOND) By—by authority of—well, I’m sure the Governor won’t have any objection—I hereby appoint you, Mr. Drummond, a temporary Honorary Colonel in the State Militia.

-of high moral or intellectual value; elevated in nature or style
+of high moral or intellectual value

 It is not often in a man’s life that he attains the

 denouncing the defendant before the trial has even begun!

 Strolling toward the witness chair)

 based primarily on surmise rather than adequate evidence

 Your Honor, my worthy opponent from Chicago is cluttering the issue with

 give or supply